-Whenever people come into contact with your brand, whether they see your packaging on shelf, find you on a google search, taste your product or scroll to you on a Social platform, they will create their own narrative around it.
+Whenever people come into contact with your brand, whether they see your packaging on the shelf, find you on a google search, taste your product or scroll to you on a social platform, they will create their own narrative around it.
 Creating a compelling brand story gives you the opportunity to influence this narrative to the benefit of your brand, why wouldn’t you take it!?
 Clearly communicating your brand’s story is a good way of helping your customers think about it in the way that you want them to.

 Today people want more from brands.
 Many consumers expect them to have a soul, to care about a cause or to have a positive impact on society.
-People will tend to develop richer, deeper longer lasting bonds with brands that they engage with emotionally.
-What they are engaging with is a narrative that appeals to them and resonates with their world view.
+People will tend to develop richer, deeper longer-lasting bonds with brands that they engage with emotionally.
+What they are engaging with is a narrative that appeals to them and resonates with their worldview.

 So what does a good brand story look like?